mrdaemon/exosphere/docs/source/reporting.rst

 Exosphere includes a comprehensive reporting system that allows you to generate detailed reports of your inventory status and system updates in multiple formats.

-It additionally supports exposing the state of the inventory as JSON data for easy integration with other tools, through the same mechanisms.

-The most interesting part about the reporting system is that **it does not require any connectivity or live access to hosts** and operates entirely from the Cache.
+A highlight of the reporting system is that **it does not require any connectivity or live access to hosts** and operates entirely from the Cache.

 This means you can absolutely schedule reports or json to be exported on a schedule from a different context where your ssh agent is not available.